mit-ll-responsible-ai/responsible-ai-toolbox/docs/source/how_to/hydraddp.rst

 Run PyTorch Lightning DDP in Hydra
 ===================================

-Executing Hydra with `PyTorch Lightning's Distributed Data Parallel (DDP) Strategy <https://pytorch-lightning.readthedocs.io/en/latest/accelerators/gpu_expert.html#what-is-a-strategy/>`_ often `has issues <https://github.com/PyTorchLightning/pytorch-lightning/issues/11300>`_ , in part because the strategy launches subprocesses where the command is derived from values in `sys.argv`.
+Using Hydra to run `PyTorch Lightning's Distributed Data Parallel (DDP) Strategy <https://pytorch-lightning.readthedocs.io/en/latest/accelerators/gpu_expert.html#what-is-a-strategy/>`_ often `has issues <https://github.com/PyTorchLightning/pytorch-lightning/issues/11300>`_ , in part because the strategy launches subprocesses where the command is derived from values in `sys.argv`.